izzetcb/izzetcb/README.md

 Hi, my name is Izzet Cemil BOZOGLU.
-I have over 20 years of experience in software developnment.
+I have over 20 years of experience in software development.
 Java, C#, Python, and PHP are in my skill sets.